-In 2015, the RIPE NCC will continue its work in cooperation with a range of stakeholders to unify, optimise and develop new interfaces for this data and continue to replace the end-of-service data collection hardware with a new hardware platform that is cheaper, easier to deploy and provides near real-time route updates to RIPE NCC backend infrastructure.
-Ultimately, the collection of these measurements will be incorporated into RIPE Atlas and the data will be accessible via RIPEstat as outlined in the sections above.
+During 2015, the RIPE NCC worked with a range of stakeholders to unify, optimise and develop new interfaces for this data, while also performing life-cycle maintenance on the collector hardware.
+Data collectors and back-end systems have been replaced by a new hardware platform that is easier to deploy and maintain and which is capable of providing near real-time route updates to the RIPE NCC back-end infrastructure.
+The collected data is and will be accessible via RIPEstat as outlined in the sections above.